nathwill/chef-haproxy-ng/README.md

 ### haproxy_proxy

-The simplest proxy representation and base-class for the other proxy resources (defaults, frontend, backend, listen, peers, userlist).
+The simplest proxy representation and base-class for the other proxy resources (defaults, frontend, backend, listen).

 <table>
   <thead>